ait-energy/matsim-drs/README.md

 The main components of this extension are the following:

-1. Matching algorithm
+1. Matching algorithm.
-2. Modifying agents plans before each iteration
+2. Modifying agents plans after replanning.
-3. Handling agents departures and arrivals in QSim
+3. Handling agents departures and arrivals in QSim.
-4. Scoring carpooling trips
-5. Undoing modifications in agents' plans at the end of each iteration
+4. Undoing modifications in agents' plans before iteration starts.

 ### Matching Algorithm
-Before each iteration, drivers and riders requests are created for agents who are carpooling.
+Drivers and riders requests are created for agents who are carpooling.
 The matching algorithm looks for the best rider for each driver and consists of the following steps:

 1. Registering riders requests in zones in a zonal system (for both origin and destination) according to the requests origins and destinations.